celinedurniak/test_nbsphinx/docs/examples/using_mantid/README.rst

      scripts\pip install path_to_QENSmodels

-  where path_to_QENSmodels is the location of the QENSmodels's folder on your computer
+  where path_to_QENSmodels is the location of the QENSmodels' folder on your computer

 On Linux